 In Jagged Alliance 2, there is a character named Spider.
 She is a kindly, maternal medic and absolute pants at everything killing-related.
 She got the nickname from her brothers, who teased her about her fear of bugs.
 Of course, thanks to her high wisdom stats, she gets better at everything killing-related scarily fast.
 Which the developers fully intended and added lots of Break the Cutie moments into her dialogue.
 Statements like: "How can anyone see that and not question what we do for a living?" are only the beginning.

-In Super Dangan Ronpa 2, Gundam Tanaka has a group of four hamsters he named "The Four Dark Deva Lords of Destruction".
-Of course, they're not completely harmless, as one of his hamsters makes him possible to kill Nekomaru Nidai by sneaking and pressing a button to shut Nidai off until he ties Nidai up in a place where a struggle will get him killed.
+In Super Dangan Ronpa 2, Gundam Tanaka has a group of hamsters he named "The Four Dark Gods of Destruction".
+Of course, they're not completely harmless, as one of his hamsters makes him possible to kill Nekomaru Nidai by sneaking and pressing a button to shut Nidai off, until he ties Nidai up in a place where a struggle will get him killed.

 In the Housepets! universe, wolves traditionally name themselves.
 Babylon Garden's resident wolf has half-a-dozen kids who can't wait to name themselves.
 Among current suggestions are "Deathaxe" and "Space Laser".